Sung-Huan/ANNOgesic/docs/source/test_case.rst

 Now, we can start to test other subcommands.
 Before running ``tss_processing``, if we want to use the optimized parameters, we need to run ``optimize_tss_processing`` first.
 The optimization requires a gff file of the manual-detected TSSs.
-In our experience, we recommand you to detect at least 50 TSSs and check more than 200kb of genome.
+In our experience, we recommend you to detect at least 50 TSSs and check more than 200kb of genome.

 For the test case, you can download the `manual TSS file <https://github.com/Sung-Huan/ANNOgesic/tree/master/tutorial_data>`_ from our git repository.